singlestore-labs/singlestoredb-statistics/linreg/README.md

 # <img src="https://github.com/singlestore-labs/singlestore-python/blob/main/resources/singlestore-logo.png" height="60" valign="middle"/> SingleStoreDB Regression Analysis

-This project contains Rust code and SQL statements to perform basic linear regression modeling.
+This project contains Rust code and SQL statements to perform basic linear regression modeling and analysis of variance for fixed-effects models.

 ## Steps

 The basic steps to extend SingleStoreDB with the capabilities in this package are as follows:

 1. Compile the Rust crate to Wasm
-2. Push the functions in the `categorical.wasm` module to the database
+2. Push the functions in the `linreg.wasm` module to the database
-3. Run the SQL commands in `categorical.sql` to create aggregate functions and stored procedures.
+3. Run the SQL commands in `linreg.sql` to create aggregate functions and stored procedures.
 4. Run SQL queries that use the stored procedures.

 ### Compiling
 ```
   /* for debug build */
   cargo wasi build